meteor/proposal-referential-destructuring/README.md

 While I could argue that these solutions are good enough to justify reviving the nested `import` proposal, the truth is that dynamic `import()` solves both problems already, and has much more momentum as an ECMAScript proposal.

 My one remaining regret is the loss of live bindings when using dynamic `import()` and destructuring together.
-In addition to its other benefits, referential destructuring solves this exact problem, and **I would be happy to withdraw the nested `import` proposal permanently if referential destructuring seems promising to the committee.**
+In addition to its other benefits, referential destructuring solves this exact problem, and **I would be happy to withdraw the nested `import` proposal permanently if referential destructuring gains traction with the committee.**

 ## Relationship to [Babel](http://babeljs.io/)